Lucky Mud plays SwampyTonk and Folkabilly. The unlikeliest of combinations and the most descriptive form of Mud Music.

 It's how we have to see our new world.
 Thanks for sticking with us as we left these pages alone too long.

 Mud photos.
-First, at our regular Sunday concert, which we call Americana Cafe Sundays at Roberts Hall, the second at the Train Station in Dunellon, Florida, and last on the Magnolia Stage (Mainstage) at the 2017 Will McLean Festival near Tampa in March.
+First, at our regular Sunday concert, which we called Americana Cafe Sundays when we held our shows at Roberts Hall (Now here at Maggie's Musical Farm), the second at the Train Station in Dunellon, Florida, and last on the Magnolia Stage (Mainstage) at the Will McLean Festival near Tampa in March.

 The Will Mclean Festival is a beautiful festival that gathers together singer/songwriters every March to celebrate the life of Will McLean, Florida's Troubadour.

-As I said, Lucky Mud has a new CD called Mud on the Saddle, a collection of 12 original Cowboy/Western songs featuring lots of yodeling and great lyrics.
+Our latest CD is called Mud on the Saddle, a collection of 12 original Cowboy/Western songs featuring lots of yodeling and great lyrics.
 Our last CD, Feelin' Lucky, as available through this website or through CD Baby at either https://store.cdbaby.com/new/985

 Feelin' Lucky can also be heard at luckymud.hearnow.com

-All 15 Lucky Mud CDs are available online.
+All 15 Lucky Mud CDs are available online on CD Baby and at Kunaki.

 "This local husband-wife folk duo seems to always have new music up their sleeves.
 Their newest full-length album is a mix of folky, southern-inspired whimsical tunes like “Blackberry Jelly” and stories about people who didn’t quite do right (“Amber Alert”).
 But it’s the two ballads that steal the spotlight with emotional intimacy and authenticity." - Nikki Hedrick